man freezer

 1. Keep hydrated!

 Whatever you do in this heat, do not go anywhere without water.
-This month is #plasticfreejuly so use a water bottle to take some chilled water with you everywhere.
-If you don’t already have done, buy one so that you are not constantly buying single-use plastics in this hot weather.
+This month is #plasticfreejuly, so use a water bottle to take some chilled water with you everywhere.
+If you don’t already have one, consider buying a reusable water bottle.
+This way, you’re not constantly buying single-use plastics in this hot weather.

 It might seem exciting to hit the town when the sun is out.
 Yet drinking alcohol in this heat can be dangerous.
 Opt for wine spritzers or gin and tonics.
 Keep drinking glasses of water to stay hydrated in between rounds.
 Try and avoid sugary drinks too.
 Drinks with electrolytes are often a good shout as they replenish salts which you lose through sweating in this heat.